What skin conditions does hydrocortisone treat?

 - You can buy hydrocortisone acetate 1% cream at a pharmacy.
 It is available either as a brand or a generic product.
 These creams should not be used for longer than a week.

 - Hydrocortisone cream is more suitable for moist areas of the skin, whereas the thicker, greasier ointment is more suitable for dry or scaly areas of the skin.

 - Do not use hydrocortisone cream or ointment as a moisturizer.

 Side effects of hydrocortisone cream

-Redness, burning or itching at the application site may occur.
+Common side effects of hydrocortisone cream include redness, burning, or itching.
 If any of these effects persist or worsen, contact a doctor or pharmacist promptly.
 Long-term use may cause thinning of the skin.
 It may also make the area prone to fungal infections.
 If the doctor has told you to use this medication, it must be because the benefits are greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

 Rarely, this medication may be absorbed into the bloodstream.
 This can lead to side effects caused by too much corticosteroid.
 These side effects are more likely to appear in children and in people who are using this medication for a long time.
 Tell the doctor right away if any of the following side effects occur